jaihuni/Team-Cook/DP5 report/main report.md

 ##### Overall UI

+- In small window, some UIs are overlaped.
+(P1 / Low)
 - The meaning of 'Recipe Suggestion' is ambiguous.
-(P3)
+(P3 / Low)
-- Two identical 'Recipe Suggestion' button confuse user.
-(P3)
+- Two 'Recipe Suggestion' button confuse user.
+(P2, P3 / Medium)
-- Going to Home or previous page does not work as user's intention (P3)
+- Going Home or previous page does not work as user's intention.
+(P1, P2, P3 / High)
+- It is hard to notice what recipe the user is watching currently.
+(P1 / Medium)

 ##### Recipe Suggestion page

-- Thought the 'Recipe Finding' title above the Search input meant that the user should search for recipes, instead of ingredients.
-(P4)
-- Didn't notice the Add Set function.
-(P4)
+- The title 'Recipe Finding' confuse user in terms of the purpose.
+(P4 / Low)
+- It is hard to notice the role of 'Add Set' button.
+(P2, P3, P4 / High)
+- Purpose of 'Other Recipe List' is unclear.
+(P1, P2 / Low)

 ##### Recipe Optimizing page

+- The title 'Recipe Optimizing' confuse user in terms of the purpose.
+(P3 / Low)
+- It is hard to notice the role of 'Modify Amount' button.
+(P1, P2, P3 / High)
+- Not enough explanation of the amount optimization.
+(P4 / Medium)
-- Didn't realize the Cooking Time bar could be moved.
-(P4)
+- It is hard to notice that 'Cooking Time' bar could be manipulated.
+(P4 /Low)
-- Didn't notice the numbers on either side of the Cooking Time bar (26, 36) meant the maximum and minimum cooking time.
-(P4)
+- Meaning of the numbers on either side of the 'Cooking Time' bar is unclear.
+(P4 / Low)
-- Initially thought the numbers next to the ingredients meant calories, i.e., took time to notice the ingredient units.
-(P4)
+- Meaning of the numbers next to the ingredients is unclear.
+(P4 / Medium)
-- Was initially confused by the checkboxes; didn't know the why there were checks instead of bullets or numbers to the left of the individual instructions.
-(P3, P4)
+- Purpose of the checkbox is unclear, and it is hard to notice a difference between gray/blue checkbox.
+(P1, P2, P3, P4 / High)

 #### High-level Reflections

-Users frequently go ahead of the guidance, or fall behind of it while not knowing what to do.
+- Users frequently go ahead of the guidance, or fall behind of it while not knowing what to do.
+- Our purpose of UIs could be misunderstood by users.
+With developer's sight, we could not understand why users do not understand our intention, but users are always right.
+For better result, it might helpful to think in user's viewpoint and do user tests from earlier stage.

 ## Studio Reflections

-## Plans for Iteration
+## Plan for Iteration

 (1) Recipe Suggestion page